 One of the primary questions you need to ask yourself before you begin shopping for an eMTB is “how and where do you want to ride it?”

 Just like acoustic mountain bikes, eMTBs come in a variety of styles to accommodate many riding interests.
 Whether you’re a trail rider, a cross country racer, or an endure junkie, there’s an eMTB model that’s right for you!
 You can learn more about the different kinds of mountain bikes here.

 Once you know how you intend to ride, you can hone your online search here.
 Select the type of eMTB you’re interested in riding in the left sidebar.
 Our customer service team is always available to answer any questions you have or stop into your local ERIK’S to check-out models on the sales floor, ask questions, and take one out on a test-ride to experience the turbo boost.

-Quality Brands From a Name You Trust: At ERIK’S, we offer a huge selection of eMTBs by the most trusted brands in the industry including Specialized, Santa Cruz, and Pivot.
+Quality Brands From a Name You Trust: At ERIK’S, we offer a huge selection of eMTBs by the most trusted brands in the industry including Specialized, and Santa Cruz.
 ERIK’S is the Midwest eBike expert.
 We only sell quality electric bikes that we know, ride and service.